soufran/soufran/README.md

 #### Glad to see you here! 🤩
 <div style="text-align: justify">

-I'm a final year student pursuing Bachelors's in Artifical Intelligence 🎓 from Goias Federal University 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems. 💻 I'm currently improving my skills in natural language processing 🕸️ and looking for an opportunity in the area  🤓.
+I have a Bachelor's degree in Artificial Intelligence 🎓 from the Federal University of Goiás 🏛.
+I am a passionate student who is always willing to learn and work on technologies and domains 💡.
+I love exploring new technologies and leveraging them to solve real-life problems. 💻 I am currently improving my skills in natural language processing 🕸️ and looking for an opportunity in the field 🤓.

 </div>